-About older HVAC systems… Air conditioners that are older (10 years of age and up) use R-22 as the refrigerant.
+About older A/C systems… If your Air conditioners is over 10 years old, it may use R-22.
 The price of R-22 has skyrocketed resulting in significantly higher repair bills.

 Depending on the exact age of your system, over time replacement parts could get harder to find, and the price of R-22 refrigerant will get more expensive– as production is limited.